Development of the Method of Averaging in Clifford Geometric Algebras: Generalized Reynolds operators

-\begin{proof} Consider the following expressions in the case of even $n$:
+\begin{proof} Let us consider the following expressions in the case of even $n$ (we swap all $\gamma_B$ and $\gamma^A$ and obtain plus or minus in each case):

-Then multiply each equation on the right by $\gamma_B$ and sum equations.
-From Theorem \ref{theoremCommBas2} we obtain the statement of this theorem.
-In the case of odd $n$ the proof is similar. \end{proof}
+Let us multiply (on the right) both sides of the first equation by $e$, the second equation by $\gamma^1$, \ldots, the last equation by $\gamma^{1\ldots n}$.
+Summing equalities with $B\in\I_{(0)}$ (or $B\in\I_{(1)}$) and using Lemma \ref{theoremCommBas2} (we must take into account the number of pluses and minuses), we obtain the statement of this theorem.
+In the case of odd $n$, the proof is similar.
+Summing (\ref{r2}) and (\ref{r3}), we obtain (\ref{r23}). \end{proof}